The 11 Worst Gift Card Scams You Didn't Know About (Until Now)

 Share this:

-Are You The Target of a Gift Card Scam?
+Are You Dealing With a Gift Card Scam?

-Gift card scams have skyrocketed in the past few years.
+Unfortunately, despite more people being aware of the dangers of gift card scams, they’ve continued to skyrocket in recent years.
 According to the latest data from the Federal Trade Commission (FTC) [*]:

-Americans lost over $228 million to gift card scams in 2022 alone.
+Americans lost over $228 million to gift card scams last year alone.

-In this guide, we’ll explain how gift card scams work, the latest techniques that scammers are using, and what to do if you’ve sent gift cards to an imposter.
+In this guide, we’ll explain how gift card scams work and why scammers want gift cards, the latest and most common scams to be aware of, and how you can get your money back and protect yourself if you’ve sent gift cards to a fraudster.

-What is a Gift Card Scam?
-How Does It Work?
+What are Gift Card Scams?
+How Do They Work?

 Gift card scams occur when fraudsters trick you into buying gift cards or prepaid cards and sharing the information on the backs of the cards with them.
 Scammers want gift cards because they’re easy to purchase, nearly impossible to trace or refund, and can be treated as cash.